openstack-archive/picasso/README.md

 In order to build quality software it is necessary to keep test coverage at its highest point.
 So, as part of `Tox` testing new check was added - functional test coverage regression.
-In order to run it use next command:
+In order to run it use following command:

     $ tox -e py35-functional-regression